 Remedial Guidance for revenue related issues

 Country offices should identify non-MPTF revenue amounts and the associated expenses which have been erroneously recorded with MPTF donor codes.
-OFM Business advisors/ CFRA should be consulted for appropriate use of prior-period account codes for making corrections/ reversals.
+BMS/OFM Business advisors/ CFRA should be consulted for appropriate use of prior-period account codes for making corrections/ reversals.

-It should be noted that the refunds from UNDP MPTFO funded projects are reflected in the Gateway ONLY when cash payments are received in MPTFO bank account and recorded by MPTFO, and NOT when UNDP offices finalize the refunds in UNDP GL and reported via UNEX by OFM.
+It should be noted that the refunds from UNDP MPTFO funded projects are reflected in the Gateway ONLY when cash payments are received in MPTFO bank account and recorded by MPTFO, and NOT when UNDP offices finalize the refunds in UNDP GL and reported via UNEX by BMS/OFM.

 Cash transfers/resource transfers to other agencies: UNDP offices have no authority to transfer cash received from MPTFO to other UN agencies directly.